AndisKrams/Analogue-Sound-World/README.md

 # Analogue Sound World

 Analogue Sound World is a website for a musical equipment store, specialising in an analogue synthesisers.
-Website should give visitors an insight of available instrument choices, including portable low cost options to try generation of analogue sounds.
+It gives visitors an insight of available instrument choices, including portable low cost options to try generation of analogue sounds.
+Website is deployed here: <https://andiskrams.github.io/Analogue-Sound-World/>

 ## Rationale

 The website is built taking in account potential user needs.
 Before creating the site I wrote a few user stories from which I took user needs.